-Most components are SMD components such as deductors, resistors, compactors, ICs, etc. They can be soldered on pads of the board using solder paste.
+Most components are SMD components such as deductors, resistors, compactors, ICs, etc. They can be soldered on the pads of the board using solder paste with SMT stencils.
 A reflow soldering oven melts the solder paste and connects the SMT components with the board tightly.

 Some components having long legs have to insert the board’s drill holes and need to be assembled after the SMT assembly.
 Technicians use hands or machines to insert the component's long legs and then the assemblies go through a wave soldering oven to connect the THT components with the board.
 This process is the THT assembly.

 When printed circuit boards are ready, you need to have them assembled with components.
 Usually, a PCB company doesn't produce components but sources from their trusted suppliers.
 You can buy all components on your own and send them to the PCB company to assemble, or provide special components and source basic components from the PCB company.
 At PCBONLINE, all basic components are stored in their warehouse and ready to use at once, and they also source special custom-made components.
 When circuit boards and components are available, let's start to manufacture PCBAs.